The Major Periods of Western Art

 Renaissance Art Movement

-Renaissance Art is the painting, sculpture, and decorative arts of European history from about 1400 – 1600.
+Renaissance Art is European history’s painting, sculpture, and decorative arts from about 1400 to 1600.
 Also parallel to the artistic movement was the advancement in philosophy, literature, music, science, and technology.

-Renaissance art took the foundation of its art from classical antiquity but transformed it by applying the current knowledge of the day.
+Renaissance art took its foundation from classical antiquity but transformed it by applying the current knowledge of the day.
 The Renaissance art period is significant as it marks Europe’s transition from medieval art to the early modern art age.

 Mannerism (Late Renaissance) Art Movement